Mitigating Extrinsic Gender Bias for Bangla Classification Tasks: Introduction

 \section{Introduction}

 Large Language Models (LLMs) such as GPT-4~\cite{achiam2023gpt}, Gemini~\cite{team2023gemini}, LLaMA~\cite{touvron2023llama} and their successors have revolutionized text generation and understanding by leveraging vast amounts of data and substantial computational power to achieve state-of-the-art performance.
 However, their sheer size and resource requirements make them impractical for many real-world applications in resource-constrained languages, such as Bangla, where the computational cost of deploying LLMs can be prohibitive \cite{hasan2024large}.
 As a result, task specific Pretrained Language Models (PLMs) such as BERT~\cite{devlin-etal-2019-bert} and T5~\cite{raffel2020exploring}, which are more lightweight and computationally efficient are often favored for their balance between performance and practicality, making them suitable for various NLP and NLG tasks in low resource language like Bangla \cite{kabir-etal-2024-benllm}.
 Despite their widespread adoption in classification tasks, one significant issue in utilizing PLMs is the presence of bias towards gender, which can lead to skewed and potentially harmful outcomes~\cite{NIPS2016_a486cd07}.

+Numerous definitions of gender bias have been proposed in the NLP literature, reflecting different theoretical and methodological perspectives ~\cite{gallegos-etal-2024-bias}.
+However, our work focuses whether PLMs exhibit unequal predictive behavior across gendered text variants.
+Specifically, we examine whether PLMs predict male-centric sentences more accurately than their semantically equivalent female-centric counterparts, or vice versa.
+Such disparities arise from prediction mismatches between gender-swapped sentence pairs, where semantically equivalent inputs receive different model predictions, as shown in Figure~\ref{fig:example_bias}.
+Following the taxonomy of gender biases in NLP proposed by \citet{gallegos-etal-2024-bias}, this phenomenon constitutes a form of representational harm, specifically disparate system performance, where a model demonstrates unequal understanding or predictive accuracy across linguistic realizations associated with different social groups.

-Gender bias in NLP tasks has been extensively explored in English in the form of both detection \cite{kiritchenko-mohammad-2018-examining} and mitigation \cite{sun-etal-2019-mitigating} but despite the increasing availability of pretrained Bangla language models, there are a very few works \cite{sadhu2024empirical, sadhu2024social} that focused only on gender bias detection and mitigation.
+While such gender bias has been extensively studied in English across a range of NLP tasks ~\cite{gallegos-etal-2024-bias}, both in terms of detection~\cite{kiritchenko-mohammad-2018-examining} and mitigation~\cite{sun-etal-2019-mitigating}, research in Bangla remains limited.
+Despite the increasing availability of pretrained Bangla language models, existing studies~\cite{sadhu2024empirical, sadhu2024social} have primarily focused on intrinsic gender bias, that is, bias encoded within model representations, whereas extrinsic bias, reflected through unequal predictive behavior in downstream classification tasks, remains largely unexplored.